joshu4lim/joshu4lim/README.md

 - 👋 Hi, I’m Joshua Lim
-- 🌱 I’m an undergrad junior at the University of Michigan - Ann Arbor, majoring in Computer Science!
+- 🌱 I’m an undergrad senior at the University of Michigan - Ann Arbor, majoring in Computer Science and Cognitive Science!
 - 💬 You can ask me about any genre of anime or the Michigan Wolverine Football Team! 〽️
 - 😄 Pronouns: He/Him